3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 ## Scope

 If you heard about Clickhouse and you are wondering how to test with your residing data in Redshift, here is a command that will show you a few tips to make you speed up.

+Update (July 4th): There is a serie of posts about Clickhouse vs Redshift comparisons, the first post is [this one][1].

 The standard wat to move your data out of Redshift is by using [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) command, which pushes the output into S3 files.
 Not surprisingly, Redshift does not support